Your Reading Comprehension Toolkit: Synthesizing

 Begin reading.
 After reading the beginning of a story, work with students to write their thoughts about a character, the plot, or another topic from the text in the first section of the fan.
 As you read the story, stop periodically, to fill in fan with new thoughts or information.
 At the end of the lesson, use the final section of the fan to write down how their thoughts changed by the end of the story.

-• Try a Brain Squeeze
+Try a Brain Squeeze (this works best with nonfiction)

 For this activity, you’ll need three pieces of paper each with a large thought bubble.
 Each thought bubble should be labeled 1, 2, and 3.